ginjo/slackspace/README.md

 # SlackSpace

-A Slack integration to send Rackspace Monitoring alarm notifications to a Slack channel.

-SlackSpace is a Ruby/Sinatra app that receives webhook notifications from Rackspace, translates them into something Slack can work with, and pushes them to a Slack incoming-webhook URL.

-## Coming Soon

-The SlackSpace demo at heroku is developing into a full-fledged service.
-It will create Rackspace/Slack integrations entirely from within the SlackSpace web app.
-SlackSpace will tap into the API services of Slack and Rackspace to manage the integration, so you won't need to create Slack incoming webhooks or copy-paste ugly urls into your Rackspace notifications any more.

-Integrations created with this legacy app will continue to work, and I will leave the current code in this repo up on Github.
-Keep a watch here for more info on the upcoming SlackSpace service.
+[SlackSpace](https://slackspace.herokuapp.com/) is a web service that recieves webhook notifications from Rackspace monitors, translates the payload, and pushes the notifications to your Slack team on the channel of your choice.
+Setup is easy: No need to create incoming webhooks for your Slack team any more.
+Just sign in and pick the channels you want to receive notifications on.
+To learn more or try it out, [go here](https://slackspace.herokuapp.com/).

 ## Legacy App

-You can download this app and run it on your own server, or you can use a live demo of this app running on Heroku.

-Note that this app:

-* Does not save any of your information.
-* Does not access information in your Slack accounts or Rackspace accounts.
-* Is a translator running between Rackspace notifications and Slack incoming webhooks.
-* Is currently ALPHA.
-Functionality is mostly stable, API is not.
+The SlackSpace open-source app contains the core translation code to handle forwarding of webhooks between Slack and Rackspace.
+The open source code should still work just fine, however it will not be maintained any further.
+Integrations created with the demo app on Heroku will continue to work with the SlackSpace service.

+The documentation that follows is for the open-source app and/or for the legacy demo app.
+For information and help with the new SlackSpace service, head on over to the [main site](https://slackspace.herokuapp.com/).

-### Use the Demo
+### Using the Demo

 * Create an incoming webhook on Slack for your team.
 * Copy the URI path of the webhook, just the part with the encrypted key,